Yellow River Conservancy Programs

 Four volunteers monitor phosphorous levels at two sites on the upper river.
 Data will be used in an upcoming upper Yellow river management project

-ALIEN SPECIES MONITORING
+INVASIVE SPECIES MONITORING

 Volunteers propagated and distributed beetles to help control Purple Loosestrife which is native to Europe and Asia.
 Yellow Iris was cut at the Spooner hatchery